Data-Advantage/vibestack/example/launchweek-ai/product-requirements-document.md

 - Quick access to view and download previous outputs
 - Option to rerun previous requests with modifications

+### AI Models & Provider Integration

+#### US-21: AI Provider Selection
+**As a** user working with AI tools,
+**I want to** leverage the optimal AI provider for each task type,
+**So that** I get the best results for my specific needs.

+**Acceptance Criteria:**
+- Support for multiple AI providers (OpenAI, Anthropic, Google)
+- Provider selection recommendations based on task type
+- Provider fallback mechanisms when primary service is unavailable
+- Transparent cost and performance comparisons between providers
+- Integration with Vercel's AI SDK for implementation
+- UI components using Vercel AI SDK UI for a consistent experience

+#### US-22: Prompt Management
+**As a** user working with multiple AI providers,
+**I want to** effectively manage and optimize my prompts,
+**So that** I minimize costs while maximizing quality.

+**Acceptance Criteria:**
+- Prompt versioning and history tracking
+- Token usage estimation before submission
+- Cost optimization recommendations
+- Performance monitoring across different providers
+- A/B testing capability for prompt variations

 ## 7. SaaS Business Requirements

 ### Authentication & User Management